-What is a Digital Inspection?
+What is a Digital Vehicle Inspection?

 Shops have been doing inspections for as long as there have been cars, but they have always been recorded on paper.
-Digital inspections are vehicle inspections performed by technicians using a tablet device to record the results.
+Digital vehicle inspections (DVI) are inspections performed by technicians using a tablet device to record the results.
 On some platforms, the inspection results are printed out and added to a shop management system (SMS) manually.
-The best software will store the results and recommendations directly to the customer's profile.
+The best inspection software will store the results and recommendations directly to the customer's profile.

 The Problem with Paper

 Paper inspections were a great way to get the job done ten years ago because they were the only way.
 Technicians would ignore the annoyance of disappearing clipboards, service advisors would ignore the illegible handwriting, and customers would ignore the coffee stains and thumbprints.
 Some shops would go as far as to rewrite the inspection to show the customer, then walk them out to the bay to look under the car and point out the issue.